jordijs/fullstack-open-part3/README.md

 # fullstack-open-part3

-Exercises from the part 3 of the Full Stack Open bootcamp by the University of Helsinki
+Exercises from the part 3 of the Full Stack Open course by the University of Helsinki

 ## Phonebook